dotlang/language/README.md

 3. Example 1 defines a binding called `x` which is of type `integer` and stores value of `12` in it.
 4. Compiler automatically infers the type of binding from expression, so type is optional except in special cases (e.g. `unions`)
 5. There should be one space after `var` and before binding name.
-6. If right side of `=` is a tuple type, you can destruct it's type and assign it's value to different bindings (Example 3 and 7).
-See Tuple section for more information.
+6. If right side of `=` is a struct type, you can destruct it's type and assign it's value to different bindings (Example 3 and 7).
+See struct section for more information.
 7. Declaration makes a copy of the right side if it is a simple identifier (Example 4).
 So any future change to `x` will not affect `y`.
 8. You can use a block as the expression and the last evaluated value inside the block will be bound to the given identifier (Example 5).
 9. Note that assignment operator, makes a copy of the right side variable and assign it to the left side variable.